putridar/PlanSyek/README.md

 Plansyek is a mobile application that functions for NUS students to plan their day, which includes the classes to go and the schedule for it.
 The four main features are the schedule of the day, reminder for tasks, the notifications for reminding, and the travel plan for indicating the routes.
 We implement this application with the help of NUSMods API for the data of classes and locations.

-**Before using our app, please install expo in your phone first (you can find it in playstore) and install npm and yarn in your computer**
+**Before using our app, please install expo in your phone first (you can find it in playstore) and install node.js and yarn in your computer**

 If you have sign up before (for milestone 2), please sign up again

 How to use our app:

 1. Clone the repository (git clone https://github.com/putridar/plansyek_final.git)
-2. Open cmd and navigate to the plansyek_app folder
+2. Open cmd and navigate to the plansyek_final folder
 3. Type npm install -g expo-cli
 4. Type npm install react-native
 5. Type npm install